ronaldconn/onlysubs/README.md

 The current version is specifically for 90's subarus.

 I plan on making this app have mulitple versions.
 There will be a basic app that can search any car make as well.
-Perfect for anyone that has an old car and needs to find parts.
+Perfect for anyone that has an old car and needs to find parts quickly while lost in the junkyard.

 # How It's Made:
-**Tech used:** HTML, CSS, JavaScript, EJS, Node.js, MongoDB, and Mongoose.
+**Tech used:** HTML, CSS, JavaScript, EJS, Node.js, MongoDB, Mongoose, Cloudinary, Axios, Cheerio, JQuery, Bcrypt, Express, Multer, Morgan, and Nodemon.

-This app utilizes a secure Mongo.DB database to hold user info as well as action items or task.
+This app utilizes a secure Mongo.DB database to hold user info as well as favorites.

 The logic is written in JavaScript and thanks to Node.js the backend code documents are also written with JS.